Importance of Quality in Brand Image and It’s Growth

-Given below are some definitions of Quality and explanation for the same for in-depth understanding.
+Given below are some definitions of Quality and explanations for the same for in-depth understanding.

 Quality as defined by International Standard for Organization “The totality of features and characteristics of a product or service that bear on its ability to satisfy stated and implied need”.

-In apparel this would simply mean that the design, fabric, accessories, trims are as per a set standard of quality and function that is predetermined and satisfies the end users aesthetic, psychological and economical needs.
+In clothing, this would simply mean that the design, fabric, accessories, trims are as per a set standard of quality and function that is predetermined and satisfies the end-users aesthetic, psychological, and economic needs.

 Quality as per John Banks “Quality is fully satisfying agreed customer requirements at lowest customer cost.

-The “satisfaction of the customer’s requirement “would mean conformance of product performance is in correlation to value for money, in time delivery, design appeal and durability.
-“All this is available at a lowest cost” means the cost of material, manpower, operation, development of the product is made available at a lowest cost to beat competition.
+The “satisfaction of the customer’s requirement “would mean conformance of product performance is in correlation to value for money, in time delivery, design appeal, and durability.
+“All this is available at the lowest cost” means the cost of material, manpower, operation, development of the product is made available at the lowest cost to beat the competition.

-Quality as per W.E .Deming the father of Quality is “it will not suffice to have customer that are merely satisfied.
+Quality as per W.E .Deming the father of Quality is “it will not suffice to have a merely satisfied customer.
 An unhappy customer will switch.
-Unfortunately a satisfied customer may also switch, on the theory of he could not lose much and might gain.
-Profits in business comes from repeat customers, customers that boast about your products and service, and that bring friends with them.”
+Unfortunately, a satisfied customer may also switch, on the theory of he could not lose much and might gain.
+Profits in business come from repeat customers, customers that boast about your products and service, and that bring friends with them.”

-Organization like Or flame, Tupperware and Amway in their early stages of growth did not go for full-fledged marketing by advertising instead build up a network of agents that spread the popularity of its product by word of mouth which gained momentum and brought profits to the organization, following such method also reduced overhead costs.
-These organizations were confident about the quality of their product as well of the price they offered in comparison to other organizations and thereby won the loyalty of the customers and repeat sales.
+An organization like Or flame, Tupperware, and Amway in their early stages of growth did not go for full-fledged marketing by advertising instead build up a network of agents that spread the popularity of its product by word of mouth which gained momentum and brought profits to the organization, following such method also reduced overhead costs.
+These organizations were confident about the quality of their product as well as the price they offered in comparison to other organizations and thereby won the loyalty of the customers and repeat sales.

 Importance of Achieving Quality for an Organization: